codeslake/DMENet/README.md

 ```

 ## Using pre-trained networks
-Download pretrained DMENet from [here](https://drive.google.com/open?id=14WWRd8I2gMEdHUkDGG-oPoLyKkt9D9OS).
+Download pretrained weights for DMENet from [here](https://drive.google.com/open?id=14WWRd8I2gMEdHUkDGG-oPoLyKkt9D9OS).
-Place the file under `./logs/DMENet_BDCS/checkpoint` (one can change the offset in `./config.py`).
+Place the file under `./logs/DMENet_BDCS/checkpoint` (one may change the offset in `./config.py`).
 Then, run the network by typing,
 ```bash
 python main.py --is_train False --mode DMENet_BDCS
 ```
-Please note that due to server issue, checkpoint file used for the paper is lost.
+*Please note that due to server issue, checkpoint file used for the paper is lost.
-The provided checkpoint file is the new checkpoint that shows as closest evaluation result as described in the paper.
+The provided checkpoint file is the new checkpoint that shows the closest evaluation results as the checkpoint used in the paper.*

 ## License ##
 This software is being made available under the terms in the [LICENSE](LICENSE) file.